michaelnisi/troubled/data/posts/2014/exports.md

 Folks assign `module.exports` and `exports` simultaneously to allow continious use of the `exports` alias.

-`module.exports` is the `Object` received by requiring your module, while `exports` is an alias to the `module.exports` created by the Module system—it`s one of those sugary conveniences that shouldn't exist in the first place.
+`module.exports` is the `Object` received by requiring your module, while `exports` is an alias to the `module.exports` created by the Module system—it`s one of those sugary conveniences that shouldn’t exist in the first place.
 I recommend to ignore it entirely, complying with the [docs](http://nodejs.org/api/modules.html#modules_exports_alias):

 > As a guideline, if the relationship between `exports` and `module.exports` seems like magic to you, ignore `exports` and only use `module.exports`.

-There's more to say about modules, but today I'd rather end on a tangent: Avoid cyclic dependencies!
+There’s more to say about modules, but today I’d rather end on a tangent: Avoid cyclic dependencies!
 Cyclic dependencies manifest poorly designed modularity—[SoC](http://en.wikipedia.org/wiki/Separation_of_concerns).